easemob/flutter_chat_uikit/README.md

 }
 ```

-For more information, see `ChatConversationsView`
+For more information, see `ChatConversationsView`.

 ```dart
   const ChatConversationsView({